IWILZ/Servo-Tester-Arduino/README.md

 In my project, however, **i need to start the sampling only when i want it to** (i.e. when the servo starts moving) producing consistent values (**see the call to StartInaSampling() inside the ServoRun() function**).

 ### Modified version of Adafruit_INA219.cpp
-As explained above i had also to modify the library to allow to start a single sampling collection and this was done setting a **"triggered" mode**.
+As explained above i had also to modify the library to allow to start a single sampling collection and this was done setting a **"triggered" mode**[^3].
 To do this modify:
 1. search into your library directory and edit **Adafruit_INA219.cpp** with a text editor
 2. search the string **Adafruit_INA219::setCalibration_32V_2A()**